maram-bakini/BeatAware_chatbot/README.md

 5. **Deployment**:
    - The fine-tuned model was deployed on **Kaggle**, leveraging its robust AI hosting capabilities.
-   - A **Gradio** interface was developed to provide a seamless and intuitive chat experience for users.
+   - A **Streamlit** interface was developed to provide a seamless and intuitive chat experience for users.

 ---